-The Career and Professional Training component is comprised of the School of Continuing Education professional development programs.
-These programs offer diversified, short-term skills training programs designed to provide individuals with the skills necessary for employment, skills upgrade, career advancement, certification/recertification, and licensure.
+The Workforce Development component is comprised of the School of Continuing Education Workforce Development programs.
+These programs offer diversified, short-term skills training programs designed to provide individuals with the skills necessary for employment, skills upgrade, career advancement, certification/re-certification, and licensure.
 Some of the occupational-based programs include:

 - Advanced computer technology

 - Customer service training

-- Government regulations
+- Advanced manufacturing

 - Innovative training solutions

 - Leadership development

-- Measurable training results
+- Measurable training resultsPerformance improvement

-- Performance improvement

 - Safety and health training

-Persons enrolling in Personal Enrichment and Leisure programs offered through the School of Continuing Education are able to enjoy a variety of programs intended for their personal growth and development, and/or the attainment of personal goals, i.e.: fitness and yoga courses, computer training, photography, gardening, cooking, and music and dance.
+Persons enrolling in Personal Enrichment and Leisure programs offered through the School of Continuing Education are able to enjoy a variety of programs intended for their personal growth and development, and/or the attainment of personal goals, i.e.: fitness and yoga courses, computer training, photography, gardening, cooking, music and dance.